Sam Hughes: Death

 In the summer of 1921, Hughes was informed by his doctors that he had only weeks to live.
 He returned to his home in the forests of Victoria County, which had been built to resemble a luxurious hunting lodge.
 On his deathbed, a Methodist minister came to offer solace, only to be told by the ever combative Hughes: "Don't you bother about me.
 Pretty soon I'll be sitting on the right hand of God and I'll be able to arrange things all right enough."

 Sam Hughes died of pernicious anaemia, aged sixty-eight, in August 1921, and was survived by his son, Garnet Hughes, who served in the First World War, and his grandson, Samuel Hughes, who was a field historian in the Second World War and later a judge.
 On 26 August 1921, his funeral in Lindsay became the largest ever in the town, being attended by 20,000 people.
 To honour "Lindsay's foremost citizen", his coffin was carried by six veterans down the main street of Lindsay together with 45th Victoria Regiment, who marched to the somber tunes of drums and bagpipes.
 At the Riverside Cemetery, Hughes's coffin was placed into the earth while bugler Arthur Rhodes winner of the Military Medal played The Last Post and artillery guns fired 15 salutes.
 He and his wife are buried together.

-Plaque
+Awards and decorations

+Plaques

-A memorial plaque dedicated to the memory of Sam Hughes was erected in front of the Armouries building in Lindsay, Ontario.
+A memorial plaque dedicated to the memory of Sam Hughes was erected in front of the Victoria Park Armoury building in Lindsay, Ontario.
 It reads:

 Soldier, journalist, imperialist and Member of Parliament for Lindsay, Ontario from 1892 to 1921, Sam Hughes helped to create a distinctively Canadian Army.
 As Minister of Militia and Defence (1911–1916) he raised the Canadian Expeditionary Force which fought in World War I, and was knighted for his services.
 Disagreements with his colleagues and subordinates forced his retirement from the Cabinet in 1916."